“Is that supposed to be his apartment?”

 You're watching a movie about a guy who lives in New York.
 The character is a waiter at a restaurant, but the apartment he lives in is big and new-looking.
-You know that New York apartments are really expensive, so you don't believe that the character could afford such a nice apartment.
-You say:
+You know that New York apartments are really expensive.
+You say this because don't believe that the character could afford such a nice apartment.

 Is that supposed to be his apartment?